-Drinking or eating some types of food (such as a food
+- You drink or eat some types of food (such as a food that contains poppy seeds).

-The amount of time between taking the drug and collecting the
+- There is too much time between taking the drug and collecting the sample.

 What To Think About

-Standard tests can't detect inhalant abuse.
-Inhalant abuse is when someone inhales or sniffs common household products to "get high."
-Such products include—but are not limited to—glues, nail polish remover, lighter fluid, spray paints, and cleaning fluids.
+- A standard tox screen can't detect inhalant abuse, when someone sniffs common household products to "get high."
+Such products include glues, nail polish remover, lighter fluid, spray paints, and cleaning fluids.

 Other Works Consulted